Best Online Master’s Degrees in: Biology

 earned a median annual salary of $62,050.
 By 2020, the employment of high school teachers is projected to increase by7%, while the employment of postsecondary teachers is projected to increase by 17%.

 While biochemists and biophysicists conducting independent research must have their Ph.D., those with master’s degrees can qualify for entry-level positions in research.
 The BLS reported that employment for these types of positions is expected to increase by 30% by 2020, which is faster than average for all occupations.
-In addition, biochemists and biophysicists earned a median annual salary of $79,390 in May 2010.
+In addition, biochemists and biophysicists earned a median annual salary of $79,390.
 While these statistics vary by position, some more positive than others, you should always keep in mind that job projections are not guarantees of employment as job availability and salary varies depending on your experience, location, education level, and the economy.